 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

-From cereals and crackers to candy bars and chips, the ’60s debuted plenty of delicious snacks that, much to our dismay, have since been discontinued.
-While some, like Bugles, proved to have staying power, others fizzled out over time — including Fruit Stripe gum, which got the final axe at the beginning of 2024.
+From cereals and crackers to candy bars and chips, the 1960s introduced a plethora of delicious snacks that, much to our dismay, have since been discontinued.
+While some, like Bugles, proved to have staying power, others fizzled out over time — including Fruit Stripe gum, which was discontinued in 2024.

-Here are some of the most beloved snacks of the decade that we’re still longing for.
+Here are some of the most beloved discontinued snacks from the 1960s that we’re still longing for.
 Don’t see your favorite on the list?
 Let us know in the comments!

 Nabisco Ham n Swiss crackers